 He NAILED it, man!

-So Marx makes a reasonable observation central banking credit expansion and the business cycles they induce without proffering a theory of money, interest, production, property or exchange and we’re supposed to bow down in deference to this observation and accord validity to the idea of a proletarian revolution and an expansion of state power?
+Marx makes a reasonable observation central banking credit expansion and the business cycles they induce without proffering a theory of money, interest, production, property or exchange.
+Yet we’re supposed to bow down in deference to this observation and accord validity to the idea of a proletarian revolution and an expansion of state power?

 What a joke.